ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 For more information about these systems and how they're used inside the {{site.data.keyword.powerSys_notm}}, see their [data sheets](/docs/power-iaas?topic=power-iaas-about-power-iaas#data-sheets) and the hardware overview table.

-You can compare the performance of your current environment with the environment available through the {{site.data.keyword.powerSys_notm}}, see the [IBM Power Performance Report](https://www.ibm.com/downloads/cas/K90RQOW8){: external}.
+You can compare the performance of your current environment with the environment available through the {{site.data.keyword.powerSys_notm}}.
+For more information, see the [IBM Power Performance Report](https://www.ibm.com/downloads/cas/K90RQOW8){: external}.
 {: tip}

 ### Data sheets